Anuraagh27/Spotify-2018-charts-analysis-/README.md

 # Spotify-2017/18-charts-analysis

 A full analytics pipeline project .
-Python , SQL , power BI used .
+Python , SQL used .
 Project conducted to analyze Spotify charts data and to monitor hoe music performed during 2017 to 2018 .

 # Overview
   Analyses 9 million + real chart entries from Spotify's daily top 200 and viral 50 charts across 66 countries .
 This project takes a single raw 3.5GB , 26 million rows of CSV file and systematically narrows to down to the 9 million rows for analyzing the 2017 to 2018 music industry performance .
 Then this single file is taken to SQL and converted into a star schema table for further analysis .

 # TECH Stack
 1. Python (pandas) : cleaning , data understanding , year filtering and ID extraction
-2. SQL server : relational schema and analysis
+2. SQL server : relational schema and analysis .
-3. POWER BI : DATA visualization

 # Data sources :
 [Spotify Charts](https://www.kaggle.com/datasets/dhruvildave/spotify-charts) — dhruvildave, Kaggle.
 Daily Top 200 and Viral 50 charts across 66 regions, Jan 2017–Dec 2021 (filtered here to 2017–2018).